sabman/aicasts.com/011-mobilitydb.md

 `P_EPSILON_SPEED: float`: Minimum speed in Km/h that is considered as a stop and thus only an accelaration event can be applied.
 Default value: 1.0.

+`P_EPSILON: float`: Minimum distance in the units of the coordinate system that is considered as zero.
+Default value: 0.0001.

+`P_EVENT_C: float`: The probability of a stop or a deceleration event is proportional to `P_EVENT_C / maxspeed`.
+Default value: 1.0

+`P_EVENT_P: float`: The probability for an event to be a stop.
+The complement `1.0 - P_EVENT_P` is the probability for an event to be a deceleration.
+Default value: 0.1

+`P_EVENT_LENGTH: float`: Sampling distance in meters at which an acceleration, deceleration, or stop event may be generated.
+Default value: 5.0.

+`P_EVENT_ACC: float`: Constant speed in Km/h that is added to the current speed in an acceleration event.
+Default value: 12.0.